 Available on every roadside and at every friends and family market or from your own back yard.

 SD video, 6 minutes 51 seconds, 2012

-The last transmission of the fabled Oak Ledge Lightstation on Ramsey Island, ME.
-A guiding light begs its final statement, after Jeanette Winterson: "You don't need to know everything.
+A guiding light, and last transmission of a fabled lighthouse, begs its final statement, after Jeanette Winterson: "You don't need to know everything.
 There is no everything."